russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Portfolios/Creating a Notion Account.md

 ## How will we use Notion?

-For our purposes, Notion is a great platform to share your understanding of our course learning goals by compiling a portfolio.
+For our purposes, Notion is a great platform for two things:

+1. Sharing evidence of your developing mastery of [[Learning Goals|course learning goals]].
+2. Taking notes on the things you do not want to forget.

+> [!TIP]
+>
+> Notion is searchable – so it makes a great online notebook!

 ## Create an account